GrapesJS/grapesjs/docs/modules/Commands.md

 ### Intercept run and stop

-By using our previosly created `my-command-modal` command let's see which events we can listen to
+By using our previously created `my-command-modal` command let's see which events we can listen to

 ```js
 editor.on('run:my-command-modal', () => {